-TO THE LIGHT, a major exhibition of the work of celebrated artist Yoko Ono, reflects upon the enormous impact that she has made on contemporary art, exploring her influential role across a wide range of media.
-This exhibition, her first in a London public institution for more than a decade, includes new and existing installations, films and performances, as well as archive material relating to several key early works.
-Ono's continuing interest in the relationship between the roles of artist and viewer is evident throughout the exhibition.
+TO THE LIGHT, Yoko Ono's first exhibition in a London public institution for more than a decade, included new and existing installations, films and performances, as well as archive material relating to several key early works.
+Ono's continuing interest in the relationship between the roles of artist and viewer was evident throughout the exhibition.

-A number of works in TO THE LIGHT position both artist and viewer as agents of change.
-For example, a series of instruction pieces written especially for the Serpentine Gallery can be completed physically or mentally by the viewer, while the large-scale installation AMAZE transforms the viewer from the observer to the observed.
-Ono also presents #smilesfilm, a worldwide participatory project that encourages participation online.
-Conceived as a way of connecting people across the world, the project invites people to upload and send images of their smiles by hash-tagging #smilesfilm, creating a global string of smiles covering the planet.
+A number of works in TO THE LIGHT positioned both artist and viewer as agents of change.
+For example, a series of instruction pieces written especially for the Serpentine Gallery could be completed physically or mentally by the viewer, while the large-scale installation AMAZE transformed the viewer from the observer to the observed.
+Ono also presented #smilesfilm, a worldwide participatory project that encouraged participation online.
+Conceived as a way of connecting people across the world, the project invited people to upload and send images of their smiles by hash-tagging #smilesfilm, creating a global string of smiles covering the planet.